pschool-in/curriculum/content/grammar/new-topics/The Gerund.md

 Examples are
 1. She is fond *of dancing*.
 2. I am tired *of waiting*.
-3. My father is addicted 8to drinking*.
+3. My father is addicted *to drinking*.

 ### Complement of verb
 Examples are